metalcycling/openstructure/modules/conop/doc/connectivity.rst

 Motivation
 --------------------------------------------------------------------------------

 The connectivity of atoms is notoriously difficult to come by for biological macromolecules.
 PDB files, the de facto standard exchange format for structural information allows bonds to be specified in CONECT records.
 However, they are not mandatory.
-Many programs, especially the ones not requiring on connectivity of atoms, do not write CONECT records.
+Many programs, especially the ones not depending on connectivity of atoms, do not write CONECT records.
 As a result, programs and structural biology frameworks can't rely on connectivity information to be present.
 The connectivity information needs to be derived in the program itself.

 Loader heuristics are great if you are the one that implemented them but are problematic if you are just the user of a software that has them.
 As time goes